 Granite is a naturally occurring stone, which forms when the magma located below the earth’s crust crystallizes.
 The colour and pattern on the granite surface can vary from region to region owing to differing mineral compositions.
 Once it is formed, the material is cut into slabs of required sizes and then polished with the help of diamond-tipped tools that impart the shine and sheen that make granite kitchen worktops so famous.
 Formation of natural granite usually takes a few thousand million years.

 Quartz is another natural material that follows a similar formation process.
-However, the quartz crystal is extracted from the ground via mining, reduced to very fine sand particles and then mixed with a bonding resin that makes the particles bind together, resulting in engineered quartz.
+However, the natural quartz crystal is extracted from the ground via mining, reduced to very fine sand particles and then mixed with a bonding resin that makes the particles bind together, resulting in engineered quartz.
 This binding property is what makes quartz non-porous and less susceptible to bacterial infections.
 In contrast with natural granite, quartz stone (or engineered quartz), is made by machinery under industrial conditions.

 Question 2: Which material is better for kitchen worktops?